-PTSMC achieved candidacy as a residency program through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) in 2018.
+PTSMC achieved accreditation as a residency program through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) in 2019.
 With the launch of the program, PTSMC established itself as a leader in cutting edge clinical education, joining nine other residency programs in New England – one of only three to specialize in orthopaedics.

 Our first Residency Program session in August, 2018.

 Program Director Mike Gans is joined by an exceptional team of PTSMC’s clinical leaders, including experienced physical therapists and clinic directors, who have stepped up to teach and mentor.

 Our goal is to provide residents with the knowledge, skills and clinical reasoning capabilities to function at the “top of their license” as well as at the top of the physical therapy profession.

 It is our hope that PTSMC’s Orthopaedic Residency Program will ultimately improve ALL of our clinicians and the care we provide, because clinical excellence is at the core of who we are and what we do.